gburd/sparsemap/docs/ARCHITECTURE.md

 ## Tier 2 — map

-The top-level `sparsemap_t` manages an ordered sequence of chunks.
+The top-level `sm_t` manages an ordered sequence of chunks.
 Layout in the data buffer:

 ```